dotnet/designs/proposed/simple-csharp-programs.md

 ### Coding against a framework/sdk like ASP.NET Core

-You can also reference a framework/sdk (nomenclature up for debate) via a shebang:
+You can also reference a framework/sdk (nomenclature up for debate) via a `#!` directive:

 ```csharp
 #!/usr/bin/share/dotnet-aspnet